saikirananumalla/StackOverflow-Replica/README.md

 # 🌐 StackOverflow Clone — CS5500 Final Project

 A full-stack Q&A platform inspired by Stack Overflow.
 Users can sign up, post questions, comment, vote on answers, and manage their activity.
-Built with a modern tech stack and deployed using CI/CD workflows and Docker containers.
+Built with a modern tech stack and deployed using CI/CD workflows.

 ## ✨ Features